Alternative medicine research has interesting tidbits for everyone.

 Don't dump your alpha-tocopherol vitamin E (it does have many other benefits) but only the buy the mixed tocopherols in the future.

 And look to your food for your vitamins.
-Don't eat white bread (whole wheat is a rich source of vitamin E), and make sure that corn and tofu nutrition products are on the table on a regular basis; walnuts too.
+Don't eat white bread (whole wheat is a rich source of vitamin E), and make sure that corn and tofu products are on the table on a regular basis; walnuts too.

 Medicine in Europe has succeeded in Europe in persuading Brussels to introduce a draconian piece of legislation effectively putting an end to Alternative Medicine.

 Were Medicine so successful, one might accept the legislation, but chronic diseases, cancer, autoimmune diseases are soaring... and Medicine continues to use drugs that its own research proves kills human beings in droves.

 As far as I can tell Chiropractic seems to be exempt, and there's

 only one reason for this.
 Chiropractic research.
 We've realised the

 need to come up with convincing, scientifically validated research